joetan79/stakewars-iii/challenges/challenge_5.md

 In order to communicate with the NEAR blockchain via remote procedure calls (RPC) you should install NEAR-CLI.

-Before you start make sure the Linux system is up-to-date:
+Prior start the installation make sure the operating system is up-to-date:

 ```
 sudo apt update && sudo apt upgrade -y
 ```

-Then install developer tools such as `Node.js` and `npm`:
+Then install developer tools of `Node.js` and `npm`:

 ```
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -